SergeyTsalkov/brooce/README.md

 Brooce uses redis as its database.
 Redis can be accessed from any programming language, but how to do it for each one is beyond the scope of this documentation.
 All of our examples will use the redis-cli shell commands, and it's up to you to substitute the equavalents in your language of choice!
 If you're a programmer and you haven't learned redis yet, you owe it to yourself to do so!

 # Quick Start

-Just a few commands will download brooce and get it running:
+## Option 1: Download our binaries!
+This is simplest, and will get you running immediately.
 ```shell
 sudo apt-get install redis-server
 wget https://github.com/SergeyTsalkov/brooce/releases/download/v1.3.0/brooce-linux -O brooce